autowarefoundation/autoware.universe/planning/obstacle_cruise_planner/README.md

 When inserting the stop point, the required acceleration for the ego to stop in front of the stop point is calculated.
 If the acceleration is less than `common.min_strong_accel`, the stop planning will be cancelled since this package does not assume a strong sudden brake for emergency.

-### Adaptive cruise planning
+### Cruise planning

 | Parameter                     | Type   | Description                                    |
 | ----------------------------- | ------ | ---------------------------------------------- |
 | `common.safe_distance_margin` | double | minimum distance with obstacles for cruise [m] |

-The role of the adaptive cruise planning is keeping a safe distance with dynamic vehicle objects with smoothed velocity transition.
+The role of the cruise planning is keeping a safe distance with dynamic vehicle objects with smoothed velocity transition.
 This includes not only cruising a front vehicle, but also reacting a cut-in and cut-out vehicle.

 The safe distance is calculated dynamically based on the Responsibility-Sensitive Safety (RSS) by the following equation.